 John 1:9 That was the true Light which gives light to every man coming into the world.

 The word "true" appears there as the fourth word.
 "Real" is really more descriptive.
-It comes closer at getting at what John was driving at.
+It comes closer to getting at what John was driving at.
 Jesus was the real light, as compared to the light that we are able to see.

 Another one is found in John 6.
 This just gives you an overview.